To help provide better solutions for registered community housing providers, NHFIC operates an Affordable Housing Bond Aggregator (AHBA).

 - Property development: developing or procuring new social and affordable housing, mixed tenure, sustainable and accessible property design, urban planning, place making

 - Risk management: understanding risks (business, financial, policy, governance etc.) and managing, monitoring and mitigating risk.

-The Community Housing Industry Association (CHIA) will administer the Capacity Building Program on NHFIC’s behalf.
+The Community Housing Industry Association (CHIA) administers the Capacity Building Program on NHFIC’s behalf.